/* correct numbers where icons-fonts should be */

 Who has access to my child’s medical records?

-Your child’s information is protected by HIPPA.
+Your child’s information is protected by HIPAA.
 Parents or legal guardians may request a copy of the records.
 Per state law, we must provide a copy to investigators who are involved with the case.

 The abuse happened a long time ago.
 Does my child still need an exam?